Bylaws

 SECTION 9.03 - Nominating Committee

-The Nominating Committee shall be responsible for recommending to the Board of Directors annually one (1) candidate for each of the positions of Director-at-Large to the Board of Directors, Vice President-Elect, and in those years when appropriate, Secretary-Treasurer, Secretary for Program, chairperson of the CEF/FAAPOS Advisory Board, and Councilor to American Academy of Ophthalmology.
+The Nominating Committee shall be responsible for recommending to the Board of Directors annually one (1) candidate for each of the positions of Director-at-Large to the Board of Directors, Vice President-Elect, and in those years when appropriate, Secretary-Treasurer, Secretary for Program, chairperson of the CEF of AAPOS Advisory Board, Councilor to American Academy of Ophthalmology, International Director-At-Large and Public Director-At-Large.

 SECTION 9.04 - Bylaws and Rules Committee